 Conner Singh VanderBeek (csv) is a pre-candidate in ethnomusicology from Salida, California.
 He holds a BA in South Asian Studies and a BM in Music Composition and Musicology from Northwestern University.
 His research focuses on media cultures of the Punjabi-Sikh diaspora, and on experimental and electronic artists in urban India.
 VanderBeek also works on Sikh religious music, Sikh political history, and music in US celebrity culture.
 In his spare time, he composes music, films and edits videos, sews stuffed animals, and watches cartoons.

-William van Geest (vangeest) is a fourth-year candidate in music theory.
+William van Geest (vangeest) is a candidate in music theory.
 He holds a B.A. from Calvin College (majors in philosophy, music history, and piano performance), Master’s degrees from the University of Ottawa (piano performance) and McGill University (music theory), and a certificate in Medieval and Early Modern Studies from U-M. His areas of research interest are the history of music theory, medieval grammar, rhythm and meter, and early-20th-century music.
 William has presented papers at several national and international conferences, including those of SMT, EuroMAC, the SMA UK, MusCan, and SysMus.
-William’s dissertation explores the intellectual context surrounding the emergence of mensural rhythm in 13th-century France.
+William’s dissertation examines the appropriation by music theorists of the chorale and the history of this practice.
 William’s work is supported by the Social Sciences and Humanities Research Council of Canada.
 William enjoys running, swimming, and eating fine food made by the culinarily-gifted members of SMR.

-Kai West (kaiwest) is a first-year PhD student in Historical Musicology from San Luis Obispo, CA. He holds a B.A. in double bass performance from the Guildhall School of Music and Drama in London and an M.M. in the same from the University of Michigan, and has worked extensively as a classical bassist, performing with ensembles such as the London Symphony Orchestra, London Philharmonic, and San Francisco Symphony.
+Kai West (kaiwest) is a pre-candidate in historical musicology from San Luis Obispo, CA. He holds a B.A. in double bass performance from the Guildhall School of Music and Drama in London and an M.M. in the same from the University of Michigan, and has worked extensively as a classical bassist, performing with ensembles such as the London Symphony Orchestra, London Philharmonic, and San Francisco Symphony.
 Kai’s research interests include American and British popular music, the works of George Gershwin, and nineteenth-century opera, and he currently works as an editorial assistant for the George and Ira Gershwin Critical Edition at U-M. In his free time, Kai enjoys cooking food and drinking wine, losing often at chess, and collecting stringed instruments.